 Basic earnings per share (EPS) and diluted EPS are used to measure the profitability of a company.
-Basic EPS is calculated, taking into account the outstanding equity shares of the company.
-Diluted EPS includes convertible shares such as employee stock options, warrants, debt in its calculation.
-For an investor, basic EPS vs diluted EPS becomes an important debate as both are essential for the fundamental analysis of a company.
+Basic EPS is calculated using the weighted average of outstanding shares of equity.
+Diluted EPS includes dilutive convertible shares in its calculation, such as employee stock options, warrants, and convertible debt.
+Both are important for the fundamental analysis of a company.

 Earlier, it was not essential for companies to declare diluted EPS.
 However, now we can see the diluted EPS in every financial statement of the company.